datawire/ambassador-docs/docs/edge-stack/pre-release/topics/using/dev-portal.md

   * "name.prefix" will display the docs with the name and prefix of the mapping. e.g. a Mapping named `quote` with a prefix `backend` will be displayed as `quote.backend` and its docs will have the relative path of `/quote/backend`
+* `preserve_servers`: Configures the DevPortal to no longer dynamically build server definitions for the "try it out" request builder by using the Edge Stack hostname.
+When set to `true`, the DevPortal will instead display the server definitions from the `servers` section of the Open API docs supplied to the DevPortal for the service.
 * `search`: as of Edge Stack 1.13.0, the DevPortal content is now searchable
   * `enabled`: default `false``; set to true to enable search functionality.
     * When `enabled=false`, the DevPortal search endpoint (`/[DEVPORTAL_PATH/api/search`) will return an empty response